ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 originally developed for the in-house testing of Microsoft Open Specifications.

-Microsoft Open Specifications were written using the normative language defined in [RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453), and from which the statements are extracted as protocol requirements to be listed in the requirement specification.
+Microsoft Open Specifications are written using the normative language defined in [RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453), and from which the statements are extracted as protocol requirements to be listed in the requirement specification.
 See [Requirement specification](#requirement-specification).

-This document describes how Exchange EAS Protocol Test Suites are designed to verify that the server behavior is in compliance with normative protocol requirements as described in the technical specification.
+This document describes how Exchange EAS Protocol Test Suites are designed to verify that the server behavior is in compliance with normative protocol requirements in the technical specification.

 In a single test suite, similar or related requirements are grouped into one